thoughtspot/tse-step-by-step/lesson-06-embed-liveboard/README-06.md

 </div>
 ~~~

-Now run the application and you should see the new links.
+Now run the application, and you should see the new links.
 It doesn't do anything yet, but it's always good to test code as we add functionality to find errors quickly.
 The UI could use some style work to make it easier to read, but this layout is sufficient to learn TSE.

 ![Nav bar liveboard links](images/new-liveboard-links.png)